CEDAR

 Bug tracker

-All HepForge projects have access to a copy of the Trac bug tracking system, located at https://projects.hepforge.org/projname/trac/.
-Trac includes tracking of "tickets" (i.e. bug reports), as well as management of project milestones, integration with Subversion version control for your project's source code and a wiki, as described briefly in the next section.
+All HepForge projects have access to a copy of the Trac bug tracking system, located at https://projname.hepforge.org/trac/.
+Trac includes tracking of "tickets" (i.e. bug reports), as well as management of project milestones, integration with version control for your project's source code and a wiki, as described briefly in the next section.

 trac-admin /hepforge/projconf/projname/trac